ARCTraining/data-vis/_sources/data-vis-101/01-introduction.md

 # Introduction

 In this course, we are going to use Python as a tool to take on the concept of good data visualisation.
-In addition to walking you through some step-by-step advice regarding libraries that are available, and building plot templates that let you save out your figures to high resolution pngs or pdf files, we are also going to disucss how best to represent your data in a way that is meaningful, asthetically pleasing, and scientifically robust.
+In addition to walking you through some step-by-step advice regarding libraries that are available, and building plot templates that let you save out your figures to high resolution PNGs or PDF files, we are also going to disucss how best to represent your data in a way that is meaningful, asthetically pleasing, and scientifically robust.
-Before we even get into the libraries and modules that are available, or the actual step-by-step of how to use these tools to build a plot, we are going to walk through some of the important considerations when deciding how you are going to visualise your data.
+Before we even get into the libraries and modules that are available, or the actual step by step of how to use these tools to build a plot, we are going to walk through some of the important considerations when deciding how you are going to visualise your data.

 Choosing the type of plot to use to represent your data is not something obvious or straightforward, and is something that will never have a unique solution: there are lots of good options that may win out in certain situations.